alymdu/alymdu.github.io/README.md

 ### About

 Hi, I'm Alymbek!
 I'm from Bishkek, Kyrgyzstan.
-I work at Realtor.com, which I joined in 2020 when I received my Bachelor's Degree in Computer Science from Marshall University.
+I work as a Software Engineer at Realtor.com.
+My journey in the industry started in 2020 when I received my Bachelor's Degree in Computer Science from Marshall University.

+### Hobbies & Interests

+- Board Games, BJJ, Cooking, Table Tennis

 ### Books 2022